nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Exercise/README.md

 	The result of the call should be "john", "john", "michel"

 	GetAllReceiversWithTransactionStatus(status) – returns all receivers which have transactions with the given status in the same way as "GetAllSendersWithTransactionStatus".
 Throw InvalidOperationException if no such transactions are present in the record

+	GetAllOrderedByAmountDescendingThenById() – returns all transactions ordered by amount descending and by id